hoangtn/extTADA/README.md

 3. Predict number of significant genes based on a threshold using known genetic parameters (mainly from the tested data sets).

+# extTADA can also be used:

+1. For only de novo data OR only case/control (transmitted/untransmitted) data.

+2. For multiple-population data.

 ## Requirement

 These packages have to be installed: